enzo-dante/python/variables_and_strings.md

 int = integer
 ex) a = 2

-str = string (can use single or double quotes, just be consisten) ex) name = 'test'
+str = string (can use single or double quotes, just be consistent) ex) name = 'test'

 list = ordered sequence